 Whether you wish to work in a large organisation or you have ambitions of starting your own business, this course gives you an understanding of how business works.
 In Business A Level, we investigate how organisations provide the goods and services that customers will use.
 This will involve studying firms and the environment in which they operate.
 We will look at how firms are affected by Government policy, overseas trade, other firms and the customers they compete for.
 What makes some firms successful and others failures?

-All students studying for A Level would be expected to have five GCSEs at grade C or above (grade 5 or above) in academic subjects, including GCSE English Language, of which two must be B grades (grade 6).
-In order to study Business, you would also need GCSE Maths at C (grade 5) or above.
+All students studying A Levels must have at least five GCSEs at grade A* - C (grade 9 - 5) in academic subjects, including English Language at grade C (grade 5).
+Two of these must be B grades (grade 6).
+Specifically for Business you will need GCSE Maths at grade C (grade 5) or above.

 Your first year will be an introduction to key business areas such as marketing, operations, finance and human resource management.
 This includes a special focus on decision making – particularly how decisions made in one area can affect the rest of the business.